 Freeze your favorite fruit with some mint and water or lime juice for your own DIY berry mint ice cubes.
-They're the perfect companion to sparkling water, iced tea or even vodka and soda.
+They're the perfect companion to sparkling water, iced tea or even a festive cocktail.

 It's always important to stay hydrated and drink tons of water, but plain water can get pretty boring, am I right?
 You can put an end to boring water with this recipe for berry mint ice cubes.